 Coastal Islands, Pacific Northwest

-Off the Pacific Northwest are many Coastal Islands, some are quite small while others are pretty massive.
+Off the shores of BC are many Coastal Islands, some are quite small while others are pretty massive.
 Vancouver Island is the largest, Haida Gwaii is made up of many islands and the smaller ones are very numerous.
-Some of these Islands have all the amenities of mainland living and yet maintain the slower pace and peaceful way of life that comes from island life.
+Some of these Islands have all the amenities of mainland living and yet maintain a slower pace and peaceful way of life that comes from island life.
 I live on Vancouver Island and it has some large cities, Victoria is the Capital Of BC and is located on the southern end of the island.

 Many of these Coastal Islands were pioneered by families that still have descendants living there.
 Islands like Cortes with many of the settling families still having members located there.